SamirMarin/github-actions-by-example/chap3-reusable-workflows/section-1-what-is-a-reusable-workflow.md

-# What is a reusable workflow
+# Section 1 - What is a reusable workflow

 A reusable workflow allows us to define a workflow that can be called from another workflow.
 We can think of it as a function.
 For example, referencing the deploy workflow we created in the previous chapter, if we define it as a reusable workflow, we won't need to define the workflow in each repository that requires it.
 Instead, we can call the reusable workflow with some given inputs.